Professor David A Nethercot

 He is the recent recipient of two awards from the Institution of Structural Engineers in London.
 Most notably, The Young Structural Engineering Professional Award.

 Martin is one of the leading UK architects specialising in the design of bridges and transport infrastructure.
 He founded international bridge designers Knight Architects in 2006 following nine years at Wilkinson Eyre Architects, where he was responsible for bridges including the RIBA Stirling Prize-winning Gateshead Millennium Bridge.
-His practice completed multiple bridges at Stratford City for the London 2012 Olympic Games and recently completed the £14m Hatea River Crossing in New Zealand, the Destructor Bridge in Bath, UK and twin 100m-long footbridges at Leverkusen in Germany.
+His practice completed multiple bridges at Stratford City for the London 2012 Olympic Games and recently completed the £14m Hatea River Crossing in New Zealand and twin 100m-long footbridges at Leverkusen in Germany.

-A passionate believer in the importance of good design in infrastructure, he is leading his practice’s work on the A303 Stonehenge bypass and sits on the HS2 Design Panel and the Design Commission for Wales Design Review Panel.
+A passionate believer in the importance of good design in infrastructure, he is leading his practice’s work on the Lower Thames Crossing and sits on the HS2 Design Panel and the Design Commission for Wales Design Review Panel.

 Martin was elected a Fellow of the Royal Institute of British Architects in 2016.